 - Critical interrupts-To reduce interrupt response time to crucial interrupts, Book E defined a second interrupt type, the critical interrupt, with separate save and restore resources, CSSR0 and CSRR1 the Return from Critical Interrupt instruction (rfci).
 These resources allowed critical-type interrupts to be taken without having to save state of any concurrent non-critical interrupts.

-This interrupt is available on some e300 family devices, but using the fixed offset of 0xA00 rather than the IVOR/IVPR SPRs to determine the interrupt vector. - The Power ISA version defines the critical input, watchdog timer, and debug interrupts as critical interrupts (although debug interrupts may be implemented as separate interrupt types).
-Note that some e300 family cores implement the critical input interrupt, which is analogous to the standard external interrupt, and on both the e300 and e500 cores is triggered by the assertion of the cint signal and typically managed by a programmable interrupt controller implemented as part of the SoC. - Machine check interrupt-Analogous to critical interrupt with separate save and restore registers (MCSRR0/MCSRR1) and rfmci instruction.
+The Power ISA version defines the critical input, watchdog timer, and debug interrupts as critical interrupts (although debug interrupts may be implemented as separate interrupt types).

+Machine check interrupt-Analogous to critical interrupt with separate save and restore registers (MCSRR0/MCSRR1) and rfmci instruction.